 Dental hygienist: job description

 Most dental hygienists work for private, NHS or mixed dental practices.
-Specialist opportunities occur within hospitals, the armed forces Defence Dental Services – now part of the Defence Medical Services (DMS) – university dental schools and teaching hospitals, and large private companies and organisations.
-Hygienists are also employed by the Community Dental Services (CDS), which treats patients with various specific needs.
+Specialist opportunities occur within hospitals, the armed forces Defence Medical Services, university dental schools and teaching hospitals, and large private companies and organisations.
+Hygienists are also employed by community clinics, which work with patients with a range of special and additional needs.
 Responsibilities of the job include:

 - providing dental health education about tooth care and diet